Eddie Balchowsky

 Edward "Eddie" Ross Balchowsky (February 16, 1916 – November 27, 1989) was an American poet, artist, musician and composer who served in the Abraham Lincoln Brigade during the Spanish Civil War.
-He was an important figure in the Chicago arts scene, and four well-known singer-songwriters wrote songs inspired by him – Jimmy Buffett, Loudon Wainwright, Utah Phillips and Dion Dimucci.
+He was an important figure in the Chicago arts scene, and five well-known singer-songwriters wrote songs inspired by him – Jimmy Buffett, Loudon Wainwright III, Utah Phillips, Skip Haynes and Dion DiMucci.

 Early life

-Balchowsky was born in Frankfort, Illinois, a community located 30 miles south of Chicago that was largely settled by individuals from a German ethnic background.
-His parents emigrated to the United States from their native Poland prior to World War I and opened a grocery.
+Balchowsky was born in 1916 in Frankfort, Illinois, a community located 30 miles south of Chicago that was largely settled by individuals from a German ethnic background.
+His parents emigrated to the United States from their native Lithuania prior to World War I and opened a grocery.

-His was the only Jewish family in Frankfort and during World War I they faced hostility from many of the town’s largely German residents due to their open support of American forces fighting against Germany.
+His was the only Jewish family in Frankfort and during World War I they faced hostility from many of the town's largely German residents due to their open support of American forces fighting against Germany.
 Balchowsky was bullied by schoolmates and others for being Jewish, which he later stated was one of his primary reasons for volunteering to fight against fascism in Spain.

 After graduating from high school, Balchowsky attended the University of Illinois and The Art Institute of Chicago, intending to become a professional concert pianist.
-During his college years, he made friends with political leftists who made him aware of growing Fascism and antisemitism in Germany and Spain.
+During his college years, he made friends with political leftists who made him aware of growing fascism and antisemitism in Germany and Spain.
 He took an interest in leftist politics on campus, but denied being political and rejected political parties and ideological labels.

 Volunteer in Spain

 After Spanish general Francisco Franco led a fascist military coup against the left-wing Republican government of Spain, the Republicans sought foreign volunteers to join their fight.
-Balchowky felt a kinship to the Spanish people, likening the antisemitic bullying he experienced as a child to the oppression they would face if Franco prevailed.
+Balchowsky felt a kinship to the Spanish people, likening the antisemitic bullying he experienced as a child to the oppression they would face if Franco prevailed.
 As a result, he joined the American contingent of the International Brigades, known as the Abraham Lincoln Brigade (ALB) or the “Lincolns” for short.

-Once in Spain, Balchowky joined the Republican Cultural Committee producing Republican radio broadcasts from Madrid.
+Once in Spain, Balchowsky joined the Republican Cultural Committee producing Republican radio broadcasts from Madrid.
 During this period, he met and came to admire a number of British volunteers who were lending their talents as writers, artists and musicians.
 He told author Studs Terkel that he chose to spend most of his time in Spain with the British units because he admired and respected the creativity of the members.

-While serving with the British Battalion, Balchowky served as a reconnaissance scout and an observer along the Ebro River.
+While serving with the British Battalion, Balchowsky served as a reconnaissance scout and an observer along the Ebro River.
 In September 1937, a fascist sniper shot him in the right wrist, a wound that would necessitate amputating his right hand and most of his forearm.
 He continued to serve as a reconnaissance scout following his injury.

 As 1938 ended, the Republic was losing the war and sought to negotiate an armistice with the nationalists.
 As part of that effort, it ordered the international brigades to be sent home.
-Balchowsky sailed aboard the SS Harding and arrived back in the states on December 31, 1938.
+Balchowsky sailed aboard the SS Harding and arrived back in the States on December 31, 1938.